Skip to main content

 Get Customization Options

-First, fetch the available customization options for a dish:
+First, fetch the available ingredients for a customizable dish:

 dish(id: $dishId) {